Call to Order an Inspection

 The type of water supply and waste lines (pipe) are provided along with the age, current condition, life expectancy and clean-out locations.

 The water heater is examined, providing the make, age, size, water temperature and current condition.
-Cost estimates are given.
+If you have a well for water we highly recommend the well and pump be checked by a licensed well contractor.

 6. Electrical